sakesfar/Basic-CPU-Graphics-Engine/README.md

 **This project is inspired by https://www.scratchapixel.com/.
 And so far, the project is not unique from their outcome.
 Yet, I am doing my best**

-This project is currenyly under development and going take a considerable time.
+This project is currenyly under development and going to take a considerable time.

 The idea is to create a simple 3D engine which will be able to render a 3D object in real-time.
 The calculation will be in CPU.
 Very likely will be using Qt GUI.